overte-org/overte-docs-sphinx/source/explore/get-started/adjust-settings.rst

 .. warning::
     This document is slightly outdated.
-    FIXME: some perspective options don't exist anymore, mentions security picture, says that lower graphics setting increase performance (not entirely true in our case)
+    FIXME: says that lower graphics setting increase performance (not entirely true in our case)

 ####################
 Adjust Your Settings